 Fatigue: Lose the Snooze Button

 An overwhelming majority of my patients report NOT feeling refreshed in the morning when they have to get up.
 I’m always a little pleasantly surprised when I ask and a patient says yes, they feel refreshed.
-Feeling fatigued or tired all the time is not normal and may be a sign that there’s something wrong, so it should never be ignored.
+Fatigue or feeling tired all the time is not normal and may be a sign that there’s something wrong, so it should never be ignored.